USDA has paid out $7.7 billion to help farmers hit by Trump's tariffs

 Breaking News Emails

-The Department of Agriculture has paid out $7.7 billion so far to farmers, according to William Northey, Undersecretary for Farm Production and Conservation.
+The Department of Agriculture has paid out $7.7 billion so far to help farmers impacted by the ongoing tariff war with China, according to William Northey, Undersecretary for Farm Production and Conservation.

 The funds represent a portion of the $12 billion relief package that President Donald Trump pledged in July to offset the losses from retaliatory tariffs imposed by Beijing in response to Washington's tariffs on Chinese goods.